Purcell-enhanced optical refrigeration: Purcell-enhanced cooling scheme

-Higher absorption coefficient at 992 nm than 1020 nm significantly enhances the cooling efficiency of Yb$^{3+}$:YLF nanocrystal.
-As shown in Fig. 2(c), the measured absorption coefficient at 992 nm is over 50 times larger than the absorption coefficient at 1020 nm when the temperature is 100 K. This ratio increases at lower temperatures.
-At the temperature of 50 K, $\eta_\text{abs}$(50 K, 1020 nm) drops to around 0.5 while $\eta_\text{abs}$(50 K, 992 nm) remains nearly unity, which is critical for efficient cooling.
-The decreased absorption coefficient of 1020 nm is caused by population depletion of E4 state (Fig. 1(c)) at low temperatures.
-According to the Boltzman distribution, the population of E2 states (Fig. 1(e)) with lower energy is exponentially larger at the same temperature, leading to larger absorption coefficient at 992 nm.
+The higher absorption coefficient at 992 nm than 1020 nm significantly enhances the cooling efficiency of Yb$^{3+}$:YLF nanocrystal.
+As shown in Fig.~\ref{fig2}(c), the measured absorption coefficient at 992 nm is more than 50 times higher than that at 1020 nm when the temperature is 100 K. This ratio increases at lower temperatures.
+At a temperature of 50 K, $\eta_\text{abs}$(50 K, 1020 nm) drops to around 0.5 while $\eta_\text{abs}$(50 K, 992 nm) remains nearly unity, which is critical for efficient cooling.
+The decreased absorption coefficient of 1020 nm is caused by population depletion of E4 state (Fig.~\ref{fig1}(e)) at low temperatures.
+According to the Boltzmann distribution, the population of E2 state (Fig.~\ref{fig1}(g)) with lower energy is exponentially larger at the same temperature, leading to larger absorption coefficient at 992 nm.
 Our finding indicates that nanocrystal with lower E2 energy, such as Yb:KY$_3$F$_{10}$ \cite{Hiroki22}, can potentially achieve lower MAT with our proposed optical refrigeration protocol.

-Fig. 2(d) shows the cooling efficiency of different optical refrigeration methods calculated from equation (1).
-Without cavity, the cooling efficiency is limited by $\frac{k_B T} {hc/\lambda}$ \cite{Mansoor20162}.
+Fig.~\ref{fig2}(d) shows the cooling efficiency of different optical refrigeration methods calculated from Eq.~\ref{eq:1}.
+Without cavity, the cooling efficiency is limited by $\frac{k_B T}{hc/\lambda}$ \cite{Mansoor20162}.
 Cavity-induced Purcell enhancement can significantly increase the cooling efficiency beyond this limit.
-Despite enhanced cooling power, the MAT is constrained by the vanishing absorption coefficient of 1020 nm photons at low temperatures, as shown in Fig. 2(d).
+Despite enhanced cooling power, the MAT is constrained by the vanishing absorption coefficient of 1020 nm photons at low temperatures, as shown in Fig.~\ref{fig2}(d).
 In addition to Purcell enhanced emission, our proposed method utilized the optimized pumping wavelength of 992 nm by considering the trade-off between per-photon cooling power and absorption coefficient.
 The calculated cooling efficiency is nearly constant for temperatures above 50 K, making this an ideal method for optical refrigeration below the LN$_2$ temperature.
 In practice, both high cooling efficiency at high temperature and low MAT can be achieved by switching pumping laser from 1020 nm to 992 nm at 70 K. Our protocol can easily be adapted to enhance the optical refrigeration of other rare-earth doped particles.